ronosirio/snap-polarimetric/README.md

 cd snap-polarimetric/blocks/snap-polarimetric/
 # Build the image.
 docker build -t snap-polarimetric -f Dockerfile .
 ```

 In the next step you can use the `params.json` file to define which polarization you want to work
 and whether you want to have land-sea mask or terrain-correction as pre-processing steps.
 Please note that if you choose to have land-sea mask, you can only set `land` or `sea` as a parameter.

-An example of params.json file is shown below:
+You can create an example `params.json` file like this:

 ```js
 {